tuchk4/presets/README.md

 For example - we have a lot of projects with webpack and karma.
 That configs are almost the same.
 Webpack common sections:

   - Plugins for production (optimization)
   - Plugins for development (devtool, define etc.)
   - resolve attr.
   - context attr.
   - resolveLoader fallback

 Webpack different sections:

   - entry
   - externals
   - loaders

-We could move common code to separated repository and it always will be up to date for all projects (even possible to bind to specific version).
-But this is not common solution: For karma config - we should do the same.
-Or we want to use webpack production configuration from github boilerplate repository, where community always suggest best ways and practices.
+Sure we could move common code to separated repository and it always will be up to date for all projects (even possible to bind to specific version).
+But this is not good solution: For karma config - we should do the same.
+Or we want to use webpack production configuration from boilerplate repository at github, where community always suggest best ways and practices.

 This also could be applicable to:

   - api configuration
   - components configuration
   - cli tasks configuration
   - environment configuration
   - routing configuration
   - middleware configuration (express / redux etc.)
-    -
+  - generating higher-ordered functions

 ## Сoncepts

 **preset** - simple function with return statement.
 Could be configured with higher-order function.
 Returned value is depends on preset's context.

-**merger** - function that is responsible for presets collection results merging.
+**merger** - function that merge presets.
 Responsible for the way how presets should be merged:

   - should preset's results be merged at the root level?
   - should preset's results be merged at all nested levels?
   - should some attributes be merged or overridden?
   - should some attributes be merged or overridden if already exists?
   - if preset's result is function - each next preset should be the higher-order function.
 What function's arguments behaviour should be in this way?

 ## API

   - **presets(props = {})** - Takes props (optional) that will be passed to each preset's function.
 Could be used for configuration.
 Returns presetsCollection function.
   - **presetsCollection(...presets)** - Takes presets collection (strings or functions).
 Returns collectionMerge function.
   - **collectionMerge(merger, initialValue = {})** -  Takes merger function (required, details below) and initial value (optional).

 ### Presets

 ```js
 import presets from 'presets';
 ```
-**presets(props)** - returns function for configuring presets collection.

- - props - optional argument and if exists - props will be passed as first arguments for each preset in collection.
+**presets(props)** - returns function for configuring presets collection. props - optional argument and if exists - it will be passed as first arguments for each preset in collection.

 ### Presets collection